 You’ll no longer menstruate after menopause has taken full effect, but this is only one of the major changes associated with this life event, whether early or not.

-You’re considered perimenopausal in the 8 to 10 years prior to menopause, which require a full 12 months without a period for you to officially nab the medical label.
+You’re considered perimenopausal in the 8 to 10 years prior to menopause.
+The length of perimenopause ranges from person to person, and could be short or long.
+After 12 month sans periods, you have officially entered menopause.
 During perimenopause, you’ll start to see signs of what’s to come, like hot flashes, mood swings, and irregularities in your menstrual cycle.

-Most women enter menopause between the ages of 45 and 55, but occasionally your body can shut down reproductive processes around age 40 or even earlier.
+Most women enter menopause between the ages of 45 and 55, with the average age being 51 in the UK.
+Occasionally your body can shut down reproductive processes around age 40 or even earlier.
 This constitutes a premature ovarian insufficiency, a.k.a. early menopause.

 During the perimenopausal stage, you’ll notice changes in your weight, hair, and heart rate, along with bouts of forgetfulness, muscle aches, and worsening PMS symptoms.
 Once you reach full menopause, night sweats, insomnia, anxiety, and dryness throughout your body pop up.

 It’s when these issues arise well before your mid-40s that it’s time to consider the possibility of early menopause.